click for accessibility tool

 Environment

-Unfortunately, it will not be possible to deliver SEGRO Logistics Park Radlett without removing a number of trees and other vegetation across the site.
+Unfortunately, it would not be possible to deliver SEGRO Logistics Park Radlett without removing a number of trees and other vegetation across the site.
 The trees that need to be removed have all been identified and approved as part of the planning permission.

-As part of the development we will be planting 4,250 trees and 132,050 tree whips.
+As part of the development, we will be planting 4,250 trees and 132,050 tree whips.

 We will be working with an ecological consultant and Natural England to ensure that we deliver the project in a way which minimises the impact on wildlife.
 For example we will be removing trees and vegetation in the winter months outside the bird nesting season.
 We will also adhere to all relevant environmental regulations that anyone undertaking development activities is required to do, for example the management of protected species.